 “I just don’t understand why you pursued all this.
 Why did you try to convict me of murder?”

-“The guards said I had to do it.
-If I didn’t, then I admitted I was a fool.
+“The other guards said I had to do it.
+If I didn’t, then I was admitting I was a fool.
 No one would take us seriously anymore.”

 I sighed.
 “You could have told the truth.
 You could have stood up to them.”

 The guard shook his head.
 “You just don’t get it.”

 I heard Kaellax words echo in my head.
 She had said the same thing when I had called the guard in the first place.
 “I guess I don’t,” I said.